swedishembedded/sdk/doc/lib/example/description.rst

 Description
 ***********

-This is an example library currently doing nothing.
+This library basicly does nothing, but shows you how to add shared code to your project.